ducky4life/Triggerwarden/README.md

 - region triggers
 - nation triggers
 - population triggers (user/role whitelist only, contact Ducky on discord or ducky4life@duck.com)
+- influence triggers (same as pop triggers)
+- banject activity (for ejection spotting in sieges)

 it can also print out warning messages for liberations as a bonus